-This fact makes control of the Overton Window a powerful tool that allows them to antagonize, shut out, and destroy third parties, or dissident party voices which tend to want progress and change, and therefore makes it very difficult for policies which are good for the people (and therefore NOT 1% friendly) to gain any traction.
-They can use emotionally charged labels such as crazy, radical, socialist, communist, or pie-in-the sky for policies that fall outside of that carefully placed Window.
+This fact makes control of the Overton Window a powerful tool that allows them to antagonize, shut out, and destroy third parties, or other dissident voices which tend to want progress and change, and therefore makes it very difficult for policies which are good for the people (and therefore NOT 1% friendly) to gain any traction.
+They can use emotionally charged labels such as crazy, radical, socialist, communist, or pie-in-the sky for policies that fall outside of that carefully placed 1% approved Overton Window.
 Remember what I said about emotional manipulation and turning off your brain?

 This is especially powerful and effective because of the significant bias and vested interest of corporate media which gets to frame the entire election including the conversation of policy viability and candidate platforms, and, by virtue, will reinforce, support, and will only provide serious coverage for the corporate chosen candidates and their policies while destroying or discrediting other candidates, especially dissident voices that tend to support the people, the 99%.

 The Lesser of Two-Evils Voting reinforces and limits the conversation to support their Two-Party System and therefore powerfully reinforces the power and control of the 1% while suppressing all other voices.